spacetelescope/jwst/docs/jwst/user_documentation/running_pipeline_python.rst

 for the ``ramp_fitting`` and ``wfss_contam`` steps.
 These parameters can be set to `quarter`, `half`, `all`, or `none`, which is the default value.

-The following example script turns on the step multiprocessing.
+The following example turns on a step's multiprocessing option.
 Notice only one of the steps has multiprocessing turned on.
 We do not recommend to simultaneously enable both steps to do multiprocessing, as this may likely lead to running out of system memory.